vatlab/vat-docs/content/Documentation/Functions/genotype.md

 returns genotypes of all samples, samples with `aff=1`, and depth of coverage of of all samples with `BMI > 20`, respectively.

-(:toggleexample Examples: Display genotypes of multiple samples:) It is straightforward to list genotypes of all samples that contain the variant:
+<details><summary> Examples: Display genotypes of multiple samples</summary> It is straightforward to list genotypes of all samples that contain the variant: